 Explain how fewer hours will benefit the company

-Propose a test run
+Propose a test run to evaluate work productivity and working less

 Third, propose a test run.
 What would this look like if you tried it just for a month or so?
 Decide how are we going to evaluate whether this experiment works.
 How are we going to look at whether it makes sense for the company?
+How will work productivity be measured?
 How do you and your boss make sure that your boss does not look like an idiot to their boss?
 You want to make sure that your boss looks like they’re innovative and that they came up with a new way of helping attract top talent.
 So, propose a test run and say we can always go back to the current model.
 But let’s just give it a whirl.

-Share how other companies are doing this
+Share how other companies are successful while their employees work less

 Fourth, share how other companies are doing this.
 Figure out what you want and find other companies that have done what you’re trying to propose.
 For example, share how Microsoft Japan saw a forty percent increase in productivity when they went to a four-day workweek stats.
 That will make your boss think wow this person is innovative.
 I want to make sure that I align myself with them.
-That I’m able to go to my boss and say this person’s awesome let’s try this more.
+That I’m able to go to my boss and say, “this person’s awesome let’s try this more.”

-Keep track of what you do, achieve and set KPI’s
+Keep track of what you do, achieve and set KPI’s to track work productivity

 Joseph R. Sanok, MA, LLP, LPC, NCC